foresturquhart/grimoire/README.md

 Files and directories matching patterns in the `DefaultIgnoredPathPatterns` constant are excluded from processing.
 This includes temporary files, build artifacts, and version control directories.

+### Custom Ignore Files

+Grimoire supports two types of ignore files to specify additional exclusion patterns:

+1. **`.gitignore`**: Standard Git ignore files are honored if present in the target directory.
+2. **`.grimoireignore`**: Grimoire-specific ignore files that follow the same syntax as Git ignore files.

-In addition, Grimoire honors ignore files located within the target directory.
-It supports both the traditional `.gitignore` and the new `.grimoireignore`.
-These files allow you to specify additional ignore rules on a per-directory basis.
-The rules defined in these files follow the same syntax as Git ignore rules, giving you fine-grained control over which files and directories should be omitted during the conversion process.
+These files allow you to specify additional ignore rules on a per-directory basis, giving you fine-grained control over which files and directories should be omitted during the conversion process.

+### Large File Handling

+By default, Grimoire warns when processing files larger than 1MB.
+These files are still included in the output, but a warning is logged to alert you about potential performance impacts when feeding the output to an LLM.

+### Minified File Detection

+Grimoire automatically detects minified JavaScript and CSS files using several heuristics:
+- Excessive line length
+- Low ratio of lines to characters
+- Presence of coding patterns typical in minified files

+When a minified file is detected, Grimoire logs a warning, as these files can consume a large number of tokens while providing limited value to the LLM.

 ## Output Formats